Massage for Migraine

 There is limited research on massage and migraine.
 However, a few small studies provide promising information.

 One small 2006 study of 47 migraine sufferers randomly assigned participants to receive massage therapy or to a control group.
 All trial participants completed daily assessments of their sleep activity and migraine attacks.
 Those who had massages had fewer migraines and slept better during the weeks they had massages and in the three weeks following massages.
-On average, the massage group had a 34% reduction in migraines during the weeks they received massage therapy and a 30% reduction in the follow-up period, compared to reductions of 7% and 2% in the control group.1,2
+On average, the massage group had a 34 percent reduction in migraines during the weeks they received massage therapy and a 30 percent reduction in the follow-up period, compared to reductions of 7 percent and 2 percent in the control group.1,2

 In a study that retrospectively looked at the triggers and relieving factors among people with migraine versus people with tension headaches, massage was used by significantly more people with migraine as a technique to relieve symptoms.3